 Completing actions and tasks using both a cyclical and linear process.
 A user moves from page to page and/or tabs, external links while also completing multiple tasks on a single page.
 The user will move from a linear process to a cyclical process intermittently.
 Multiple pages with associated tasks.
 For highly complex designs and features use a combined process.
 By breaking complex tasks down into sections and pages that are manageable (in a step by step process) people are likely to be more effective and motivated to complete them.
 Look to have a save option of the users progress to enable them to come back & finish the tasks at a later time.
 This process assist people and the business to reach the desired goals or outcomes by reducing time, improving efficiencies, user experience & usability while making the tasks more manageable.

 Simple interactions and a low level of cognitive load use a cyclical process.
-Complex interactions and intensive cognitive load look to a linear or combined process using content, instructions & design techniques (diagrams, infographics, charts, analytics, tooltips, explanations, block quotes, video & video tutorials, visual references, iconography, layout and symmetry, descriptive headers & text, more simplified/succinct language and simplified design, visual spacing & negative space e.t.c).
+Complex interactions and intensive cognitive load look to a linear or combined process using content, instructions & design techniques (diagrams, infographics, charts, analytics, tooltips, explanations, block quotes, video & video tutorials, visual references, iconography, layout and symmetry, descriptive headers & text, animations or animated giffs, more simplified/succinct language and simplified design, visual spacing & negative space e.t.c).